Do You Have Questions About Social Security Disability?

 Are you prevented by a disability from working for twelve months or more?
 If so, you may be entitled to Social Security Disability (SSD) benefits.
 To qualify for benefits, you must have paid into the Social Security system through payroll taxes.
 You must also meet the Social Security Administration’s (SSA) definition of disabled.
 The Law Office of Michael J. Joshi helps SSD claimants at all levels of the process of obtaining benefits-from initial applications to reconsiderations.

-If you would like to speak with a lawyer regarding Social Security Disability benefits, call my firm at 913-227-0100 or toll free at 877-227-8456 to schedule your free initial consultation.
-You can also e-mail me and I will be in touch with you promptly.
+If you would like to speak with a lawyer regarding Social Security Disability benefits, call my firm 913-428-0199 to schedule your free initial consultation.
+You can also e-mail me, attorney Michael.
+J. Joshi, and I will be in touch with you promptly.

-The Law Office of Michael J. Joshi does assist people who have been denied benefits.
-However, I do advise people to seek help at the initial application stage.
+The Law Office of Michael J. Joshi assists people who have been denied benefits.
+However, I advise people to seek help at the initial application stage.
 Obtaining benefits can be frustrating.
 Many people who are able to provide adequate information from the beginning are more likely to get maximum SSD benefits.
+I answer my clients’ about all stages of the process, including:

 An individual must meet five conditions to be eligible for Social Security Disability benefits.
 I can help you understand these qualifications and ensure your application or reconsideration for benefits is handled properly.
 The five conditions are as follows.